MEMBERSHIP

 The Scandia-Marine Lions Club supports the American Red Cross by doing quarterly blood drives and also serves lunch for all donors.

 Pancake breakfasts are held in October and January; and attendees bring donations to support the Scandia-Marine Food Shelf as well as other non-profits.
 In December, the Scandia-Marine Lions have a Breakfast with Santa.
-Children get to visit with Santa; have their picture taken with him; and receive candy and gift from the Lions.
+Children get to visit with Santa; have their picture taken with him; and receive candy and gifts from the Lions.

 The Scandia-Marine Lions Club and its foundation support a wide variety of projects benefiting local, statewide, national, and international charities.
 Scandia-Marine Lions always have been generous to local families who had fires or traumatic medical issues.